Pain and Suffering After a Rock Hill Car Accident

 Insurance Companies Involvement

 Insurers relegate pain and suffering in any way possible.
 The most common method uses a computer program that determines what it believes is fair given the extent of the victim’s injuries.
-However inaccurate, insurers will try to get victims to accept a low settlement offer for the entire accident, with pain and suffering bundled into the figure.
+However inaccurate, insurers will try to get victims to accept a low settlement offer for the entire accident, with non-economic damages bundled into the figure.

-The car accident pain and suffering lawyers at Schiller & Hamilton are dedicated to getting fair noneconomic damages for their clients, even if the insurer attempts to get you to settle by making a lowball offer.
+The attorneys at Schiller & Hamilton are dedicated to getting fair noneconomic damages for their clients, even if the insurer attempts to get you to settle by making a lowball offer.
 We will fight to seek compensation for what your claim is actually worth.
 We will not be afraid to take your case to trial to pursue the money you are owed.

 What Type of Evidence Does an Insurance Company Review?